 Many people aren't aware of the economic advantages that household wastewater recycling systems offer.
 Every time faucets are turned on and toilets are flushed, precious water is wasted.
-For those concerned about the environment, recycling wastewater is an important issue right alongside recycling or composting paper, leaves and grass, and plastics.
+For those concerned about the environment, reusing wastewater is an important issue right alongside recycling or composting paper, leaves and grass, and plastics.

-Different Wastewater Recycling Systems
+Wastewater Recycling Systems

 Greywater Filtration Systems

 Greywater filtration systems utilize a series of filters within a reservoir to filter out particulate matters from your wastewater.
 These systems can be used in conjunction with your washing machine, shower/tub, or bathroom sinks to help ensure the quality of your greywater.
 Filtered systems are often more expensive than non-filtered systems; however, they have a broader range of uses, such as redistributing filtered water to your garden or yard.
 Flotender Greywater Irrigation Systems recommends using an irrigation drip system to deliver the filtered greywater to landscaping plants.

 Unfiltered pump systems are the most common greywater recycling systems used in homes across the developed world.
 These can be utilized in a number of different ways.
 This is only advised when you commonly use organic biodegradable soaps, detergents, and shampoos that don't contain any chemical dyes or perfumes.

 - You can attach this type of system to the outgoing plumbing of bathroom sinks and hooked up to the intake of your toilet.
 When you use your sink, the greywater enters a reservoir.
 The pump sends the water back into your toilet tank when it refills.

 - An unfiltered greywater pump system can also be connected to reuse the greywater from your bathtub, sinks, and showers to irrigate your yard or garden However, you cannot connect an automatic irrigation system since the accumulation of hair, skin, and other organic matter can easily clog an unfiltered system.